-- a) Calculate the probability (exactly, i.e. not using an approximative distribution) that there is at most one colour blind person among a random sample of 100 persons. - b) What is the minimum size of a sample such that it contains at least one colour blind person with probability at least 90%?
+- a) Calculate the probability (exactly, i.e. not using an approximative distribution) that there is at most one colour blind person among a random sample of 100 persons.
+Calculate it as well using a Poisson-distribution. - b) What is the minimum size of a sample such that it contains at least one colour blind person with probability at least 90%?
 Now, you should assume that the number of colour blind people is Poisson-distributed with parameter $\lambda = np$ and thereby only obtain an approximative result.